 Testing for BTD is included in newborn screening panels throughout the U.S. and in a number of other countries.
 Newborns with abnormal screening results should undergo further testing of biotinidase enzyme activity to confirm or exclude a diagnosis of BTD.
 Testing is also warranted in parents of infants who have inconclusive newborn screening results and in older individuals with symptoms that suggest BTD.
 (See Serum Biotinidase Testing below.)

 DNA testing for BTD is appropriate to confirm profound or partial BTD or carrier status, and in relatives of affected individuals when familial variants are known.
 (See Genetic Testing below.)

 Newborn screening for BTD involves the use of direct enzyme assays to assess dried blood spots for biotinidase activity.
 Traditionally, colorimetric assays have been used, but commercial kits using fluorescence are now available as well.
 Some U.S. states simply report positive or negative results, whereas others use an established cutoff value and report the specific levels of enzymatic activity detected.
 However, newborn screening cannot differentiate between partial and profound deficiency.
 Follow-up testing is necessary if screening results are abnormal.

 Serum Biotinidase Testing

-Serum or plasma testing is useful as a follow-up approach to measure biotinidase enzyme activity in newborns with abnormal screening results, and on occasion, in parents of newborns with uncertain screening results because BTD is unlikely if parental results are normal.
+Serum or plasma testing is useful as a follow-up approach to measure biotinidase enzyme activity in newborns with abnormal screening results, as well as in parents of newborns with uncertain screening results, given that BTD is unlikely if parental results are normal.
 Biotinidase testing is also appropriate in older patients who present with clinical symptoms suggestive of BTD.

 The ideal strategy for serum testing is to measure enzyme activity in a control sample from an unrelated person and compare this activity with the patient’s enzyme assay results.
 For newborns, parental samples are recommended in addition to the control sample.
-Any specimens used for comparison should be collected at the same time as the patient’s sample and sent with the patient sample.
-This approach helps control for preanalytic variables, such as sample mishandling or sample compromise, which might lead to misdiagnosis.
+Any specimens used for comparison should be collected and sent at the same time as the patient’s sample.
+This approach helps control for preanalytic variables, such as sample compromise or mishandling, which might lead to misdiagnosis.